 2024 Speaker Programme

-Held in Taiwhanga Kauhau — the National Library Wellington Auditorium, (lower ground) -entrance from Aitken Street, Thorndon.
+Taiwhanga Kauhau – the National Library Wellington Auditorium -entrance from Aitken

 Can’t make it in person?

-Can’t make it in person?
 This event will also be delivered using Zoom.
 You do not need to install the software to attend, you can opt to run Zoom from your browser.
+If you would like to join this talk please register below and we’ll send you the link to use on the day.

 2024/25 Subscriptions….

-…are now due.
+…are now overdue.
 Please see the Join Us link above.

 NOTE: If you have joined the Friends of Turnbull Library online in the past few months, and have paid your membership subscription via internet banking, PLEASE NOTE that we need your contact details.
-Copies of the 2023 Turnbull Library Record have been mailed to members, and so we need your postal address.
+Copies of the annual journal Turnbull Library Record will be mailed to members in October.
+We need your postal address.
 Please contact us at turnbullfriends@gmail.com to supply your contact details.

 FOUNDER LECTURE 2022